legendnodes/openGovVote/README.md

 The voting process is as follows:
 1) Choose whether you want to use default values or not (pre-set addresses/amounts)? (y/n).
-2) If yes, follow steps 4-6 only.
+2) If yes, follow steps 4-6,11 only.
-3) If not, follow all the steps.
+3) If not, follow all the steps below.
 4) Choose a network - polkadot or kusama.
 5) Enter referendums you want to vote (comma separated).
 6) Enter vote type for each referendum (aye/nay).